Who Gets Approved When They Submit an Offer?

 What to Expect if Your Offer Is Accepted

 The acceptance of the offer isn’t the end of things, it’s the beginning of your opportunity to get some resolution.
 That means you’ll need to be sure to comply with all the stages of the repayment plan to avoid invalidating it.
-You also need to realize that the federal tax lien will remain until the payment plan is completed, so if it involves more than 12 installments, be ready to accommodate it in future financial planning.
+You also need to realize that the federal tax lien will remain until the payment plan is completed, so if it involves more than 12 installments, be ready to accommodate it in future financial and tax planning.

 Getting the Help You Deserve With Your Tax Debt